- Location: Ketugram, West Bengal, India

 - 125 Km From Kazi Nazrul Islam Airport, Durgapur, West Bengal

 - 150 Km from Netaji Subhash Chandra Bose International Airport, Kolkata, West Bengal

 Bahula Temple Darshan Timings

 Bahula Temple Aarti and Pooja Timings

 Two fairs are arranged Navratri fair and Shivratri fairs.
-Devotees fasts on Shivratri and makes an offering of fruits, mils, and Bilwa leaves to Lord Shiva.
+Devotees fast on Shivratri and make an offering of fruits, mils, and Bilwa leaves to Lord Shiva.